-Genetic organization of prokaryotic genome.
-Structure and characteristics of bacterial and eukaryotic chromosome, chromosome morphology, concept of euchromatin and heterochromatin. packaging of DNA molecule into chromosomes, chromosome banding pattern, karyotype, giant chromosomes, one gene one polypeptide hypothesis, concept of cistron, exons, introns, genetic code, gene function.
+Genetic organization of prokaryoticgenome.
+Structure and characteristics of bacterial and eukaryotic chromosome, chromosome morphology, concept of euchromatin and heterochromatin.packaging of DNA molecule into chromosomes, chromosome banding pattern, karyotype, giant chromosomes, one gene one polypeptide hypothesis, concept of cistron, exons, introns, genetic code. gene function.

-UNIT III Gene mutations
+UNIT III Gene mutations, Extra chromosomal inheritance, Genetic linkage (15Periods)

-Types of gene mutations (Classification), Types of chromosomal aberrations (Classification, figures and with one suitable example of each), spontaneous mutation and induced mutation, Types of mutagens-physical, Chemical and Biological.
-Ames test for mutagenic agents, screening procedures for isolation of mutants and uses of mutants, Chromosomal aberrations in human beings, abnormalities- Aneuploidy and Euploidy, Chromosome and gene mutations: Definition and types of mutations, causes of mutations, s, variations in chromosomes structure - deletion, duplication, inversion and translocation (reciprocal and Robertsonian), position effects of gene expression,
+Types of gene mutations (Classification), Types of chromosomal aberrations (Classification, figures and with one suitable example of each), spontaneous mutation and induced mutation, Types of mutagensphysical, Chemical and Biological

+Ames test for mutagenic agents, screening procedures for isolation of mutants and uses of mutants, Aneuploidy and Euploidy

+Genetic linkage, crossing over and chromosome mapping: Linkage and Recombination of genes in a chromosome crossing over, Cytological basis of crossing over, Molecular mechanism of crossing over, Crossing over at four strand stage, Multiple crossing overs Genetic mapping.
+Extra chromosomal inheritance: Rules of extra nuclear inheritance, maternal effects, maternal inheritance, cytoplasmic inheritance,